Victor28012001/zombifi/README.md

 🎯 Game Concept

-In Bring Back Gladys, you play as a desperate father navigating an 8-floor medical research facility, where an experiment has turned staff and test subjects into deadly mutants — Lurkers and Screamers.
+In zombifi, you play as a desperate father navigating an 8-floor medical research facility, where an experiment has turned staff and test subjects into deadly mutants — Lurkers and Screamers.

 Your mission: save Gladys and survive by collecting critical test samples, completing objectives, and battling horrors that lurk in the dark.